bickolasliu/EvenDemoApp/README.md

 ---

-**Note**: This is a native Swift rewrite of the original Flutter demo app with GPT-5 conversation assistant capabilities, real-time web search, and continuous listening mode.
+**Note**: Cluely IRL is a native Swift/SwiftUI rewrite of the original Flutter demo app with GPT-5 conversation assistant capabilities, real-time web search, and continuous listening mode.
+The app features a modern tab-based interface for seamless conversation assistance and device management.